chipxsd/stream-based-sync/stream-based-sync.md

 }
 ```

-As clients generate and upload `Sync.Events`, server picks them up, assigns
+As clients generate and upload `Sync.Events`, the server picks them up, assigns
 them a sequence value and persists them to storage.
 With every event written to
-storage, sequence value is incremented.
-First event written to the stream has a
+storage, the sequence value is incremented.
+The first event written to the
-sequence value of `seq: 0`, second one get the value of `seq: 1`, etc. You
+stream has a sequence value of `seq: 0`, second one get the value of `seq: 1`,
-get the idea how incrementing integers goes.
-And yes, the work of assigning
+etc. You get the idea how incrementing integers goes.
+And yes, the work of
-sequence values can be put off on the database, if the database supports
+assigning sequence values can be put off on the database, if the database
-auto incremented record sequencing.
+supports auto incremented record sequencing.

 For a recently online client to figure out which events it might've missed,
 a basic inquiry of "what's the last sequence value written to the stream?"